-As there is no single programme that incorporates everything across my 7 Lens approach, I decided to create my own curriculum based on a combination of cutting-edge research and ancient wisdom, bringing together the intellectual with the experiential, and where the foundation was my own deep transformation and healing process.
+As there is no single programme that incorporates everything across my 7 Lens approach, I decided to create my own curriculum based on a combination of cutting-edge research and ancient wisdom, bringing together the intellectual with the experiential, and where the foundation was my own deep transformation and healing process, which continues.
 Below is the curriculum, which I apply to both my psychedelic and therapeutic coaching work.

 Official Somatic Experiencing practitioner training (ongoing)